All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 What is a Debt Collector?

-A debt collector is a company or third party collection agency who works to retrieve a debt that is unpaid on a loan, credit card or line of credit.
+A debt collector is a company or third-party collection agency that works to retrieve an unpaid debt on a loan, credit card, or line of credit.

-A creditor may sell your debt to a debt collection agency who will then try to get the money back or work on the creditor’s behalf for a fee.
+A creditor may sell your debt to a debt collection agency, which will then attempt to recover the money or work on the creditor’s behalf for a fee.

 How To Handle A Debt Collectors Phone Call

-If you answer your telephone and the person on the other end claims to be a debt collector the first thing you need is a pen and paper.
+If you answer your telephone and the person on the other end claims to be a debt collector, you first need a pen and paper.

 Don’t even begin talking to them without something to document the conversation because you’ll need the info to fall back on.

-Trust me when you are in a stressful position where you are struggling to pay back the debt you don’t want to try and remember what was said to you.
+Trust me, when you struggle to pay back the debt, you don’t want to try to remember what was said to you.

-- What is the contact information for the debt collector? (just in case you need to call them back but verify that the number belongs to a legitimate Canadian debt collection agency, first)
+4. What is the contact information for the debt collector? (just in case you need to call them back, but verify that the number belongs to a legitimate Canadian debt collection agency first)

-Scam artists particularly like to prey on the elderly or people who they know can be easily convinced and they can tell from the moment you start talking to them.
+Scam artists particularly like to prey on older people or people who they know can be easily convinced, and they can tell from the moment you start talking to them.

-These people are breaking the law and may not even live in Canada so it’s near impossible for authorities to track them down especially if you give them money.
+These individuals are breaking the law and may not even be Canadian citizens, making it nearly impossible for authorities to track them down, especially if they receive money.

 It’s Not My Debt

-If you get a letter from a debt collector stating that you owe money for a debt they are collecting and it’s not yours, act fast.
+If you receive a letter from a debt collector stating that you owe money for a debt they are collecting that is not yours, act quickly.

-Call the debt collection agency to let them know the debt is not yours.
+Contact the debt collection agency to inform them that the debt is not yours.

-Order your credit report to examine what is in the report including the debt that is trying to be collected.
+Order your credit report to review what is in the report, including any debts being attempted to be collected.

-If the debt on your credit report is not yours contact Equifax and TransUnion as negative or misinformation could mean identity theft or fraud.
+If the debt on your credit report is not yours, contact Equifax and TransUnion, as negative or incorrect information could indicate identity theft or fraud.

 Debt Collector Written Notice Of Claim

-We’ve seen our fair share of debt collection notices as we’ve been dealing with debt collectors for inlaws over the years.
+We’ve seen our fair share of debt collection notices while dealing with debt collectors on behalf of family and friends.

-I remember an afternoon that we were sitting in the living room at a relative’s house and there was a knock on the door.
+I remember an afternoon when we were sitting in the living room at a relative’s house, and there was a knock on the door.

-When the door was answered a letter was handed to my mother-in-law that certified that she was served the letter in person.
+When the door was answered, a letter was handed to my mother-in-law, certifying that she had been served the letter in person.

-This way she could not dispute that she did not get a letter from a debt collector which is something lots of people do.
+This way, she could not dispute that she did not get a letter from a debt collector, which many people do.

-Don’t try to scam the system because a debt collector will find you when there is money involved in it for them.
+Don’t try to scam the system, because a debt collector will find you when money is involved for them.

-Most often you will receive a debt collection letter in the mail or via email if you provide an email address but I suggest getting a letter.
+You will often receive a debt collection letter in the mail or via email if you provide an email address; however, I suggest obtaining a letter.

-When it comes to debt and finance I’m a big believer in having paperwork in front of me and maybe I’m old school but that’s the way I prefer it.
+When it comes to debt and finance, I’m a firm believer in having paperwork in front of me.
+Perhaps I’m old-school, but that’s how I prefer it.

-If you owe money to someone and find yourself with a debt collection letter it should follow a legal procedure to inform you of what is happening.
+If you owe money to someone and receive a debt collection letter, it should follow a legal procedure to inform you of the actions being taken.

 The debt collector must include information in the debt collection letter such as;

-- Type of debt that is being collected?
+4. What type of debt is being collected?
 (Credit Card, Bank loan, School loan)

-- How much money the debt originally was for and a breakdown of what is currently owed
+5. How much money the debt originally was for, and a breakdown of what is currently owed

-If you don’t get answers to the above questions you can request that they send you this information to further clarify the debt they are trying to recover from you.
+If you don’t receive answers to the above questions, you can request that they provide this information to further clarify the debt they are trying to recover from you.

-A debt collector then must wait 6 days after they send the debt collection letter before they can legally contact you.
+A debt collector then must wait six days after they send the debt collection letter before they can legally contact you.

-This means after 6 days they can call you, email you or visit you in person to chat about the debt you owe.
+This means that after six days, they can contact you by phone, email, or in person to discuss the debt you owe.

 However, there are rules in place that a debt collector must follow in Canada.